Who gets MS?

 Can MS be cured?

-MS is a lifelong disease for which a cure is yet to be found.
-However, doctors and scientists are making discoveries in treating and understanding MS everyday and research to find a cure is very encouraging.
+MS is a lifelong condition for which a cure is yet to be found.
+However, doctors and scientists are making discoveries in treating and understanding MS every day and research to find a cure is very encouraging.

 What does MS Queensland do?